Using mind map templates

 Use the keyboard shortcut to quickly create a topic: press the TAB key to insert an editable subtopic and ENTER to insert a sibling topic that you can fill in.

 Removing template data

 A map template predetermines the flow of your ideas with the help of a predefined scheme and auxiliary information.
-However, if you want to keep a clean and tidy mind map, you can choose to remove the template data.
-In this way, your mind map will contain only the facts and figures you considered relevant when you filled in the topics using the explanations from the dialog box.
+However, if you want to keep a clean and tidy mind map, you can minimize the template Guideline box (from the top right button) or you can choose to remove the template data.
+In this way, your mind map will contain only the facts and figures you considered relevant when you filled in the topics using the explanations from the Guideline box.

 The business map templates are only available with a personal/work account.
 The educational templates are only available with an educational account.